celluloid/celluloid/README.md

 "god loop" for the entire process, you can make as many Celluloid::IO actors as you wish (system resources providing), which each run in their own independent thread.

-Using many actors allows your program to scale across multiple CPU cores on Ruby implementations which don't have a GIL, such as JRuby and Rubinius.

 Like Celluloid::IO?
 [Join the Google Group](http://groups.google.com/group/celluloid-ruby)